 Claire Lerner, a childhood development researcher with Zero to Three

-Looking at Research on Minimalism With Kids
+Looking at Research on Minimalism With Children

 UCLA conducted a study that showed “Managing the volume of possessions was such a crushing problem in many homes that it actually elevated levels of stress hormones for mothers.”